Truzor MM Documentation

 - Join the server.
 Both buyer and seller need to be in the Truzor Discord — discord.gg/u3TZ5SXncm.

 - Pick roles.
 One side selects Sending, the other Receiving.
-Both confirm.
+Both must confirm.

 Deal flow